cgmaiorano/zed2i_3d_capture/README.md

 ## Supported software & devices

 The package currently supports the ZED 2i and is reliant on proper installation of the `zed-sdk` (https://github.com/stereolabs/zed-sdk) and the `zed-python-api` (https://github.com/stereolabs/zed-python-api).
+The package also requires VLC Media Player to be installed.

 **Special Note**
     The ZED SDK is only supported on Windows devices.
 Please see https://www.stereolabs.com/docs#supported-platforms for full details on ZED supported platforms.